mohdsaquib98/Facebook-Friend-Recommendation-Using-Graph-Mining/README.md

 ### Performance metric for supervised learning:
 - Both precision and recall is important so F1 score is good choice
 - Confusion matrix
+### Library which you may not have pre-installed
+- Networkx
+- pip3 install networkx